NuNetwork/documentation/_kb/nu-raspberry-minting.md

 ## Introduction
 Holding NuShares comes with a responsibility : as a shareholder is in your best interest to participate to the network by submitting your votes in each mint you mint.

 To maximise the impact of your votes and the reward that comes with staking shares your Nu client should be minting 24/7.
-A cost/efficient solution is delegating the minting to a cheap Raspberry Pi connected to the internet : unlike VPS or cloud service you will keep control over your shares, and you can finally turn off your home computer.
+A cost-efficient solution is delegating the minting to a cheap Raspberry Pi connected to the internet : unlike VPS or cloud service you will keep control over your shares, and you can finally turn off your home computer.
 Thanks to  [Nu data-feeds](https://docs.nubits.com/using-a-data-feed/), you can subscribe your raspberry to an external source and control your votes without need to access the pi all the time.

 The Raspberry Pi is a cheap (~40$) and efficient device with enough computational power to let you mint.

 In this minimal tutorial we will see how to setup a minting machine, not a [full node](https://bitcoin.org/en/full-node#other-linux-distributions).
 For security reasons full nodes and minting nodes should be kept separated.

-NOTE : in this tutorial we use pico as text editor, but feel free to use any other editor (nano,vi,etc).
+NOTE : in this tutorial we use pico as text editor, but feel free to use any other editor (nano, vi, etc ...).

 ## What do you need
    - A Raspberry Pi [2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)  ;